Open books and exact symplectic cobordisms: Concatenation of open books and symplectic fibrations

-The final choice of these constants will later ensure that our desired Liouville vector field $Z$ will be transverse to the boundary of the cobordism.
-Consider the vector field $Z'=Z'_{E}$ on $\Sigma \times \R^2$ defined by
+where $a,b,c \in \R$ are some potentially very large constants satisfying $a<b<b+a<c$.
+The final choice of these constants will later ensure that our desired (and yet to be defined) Liouville vector field $Z$ will be transverse to the boundary of the cobordism.
+Consider the vector field $Z'=Z'_{b}$ on $\hat\Sigma \times \R^2$ defined by